hyperonecom/h1-cli/docs/reservation.md

 ## h1 reservation tag add

-Add a tag to reservation
+Add a tag to Reservation

 ### Syntax